 This innovative field is dedicated to developing new research and perspectives.
 Courses focus on issues of:

-A women’s and gender studies minor includes four core courses, one in each year of study, which provide an introduction to the principles of women’s and gender studies as well as more advanced study of approaches to feminism.
+The women’s and gender studies program includes several core courses which provide an introduction to the principles of women’s and gender studies as well as more advanced study of approaches to feminism.

 In first year, you will take Introduction to Women's and Gender Studies, which introduces the core principles of the discipline.

-In upper years you will focus on the human body as it relates to gender, identity, and culture; theories of gender and power in society; and contemporary issues in feminism and gender studies.
+In upper years you will focus on issues of gender, identity, and culture; theories of gender and power in society; gender, science, and research; and contemporary issues in feminism and gender studies.